garagehive/garagehive.github.io/docs/garagehive-vehicle-card.md

 ### Tyre, Wheels & Brakes

 This section is to be manually updated.
-You can specific where the locking wheel nut location is, including manufacturers minimum thickness specficiation for brakes.
+You can specific where the locking wheel nut location is, including manufacturers minimum thickness specification for brakes.

 This section can also be accessed and updated by a technician if they are a [Device User](/docs/garagehive-device-user.html "Device User").